KSP-CKAN/NetKAN/NetKAN/README.md

 To inflate a NetKAN file into a CKAN file, simply give it as an argument to the [`netkan.exe`](https://github.com/KSP-CKAN/CKAN/releases) executable.
 The same executable works on all systems (Mac/Linux/Windows), and requires mono 4.0 to run.

 All contributions to this repository *must* me made under a CC-0 license.
+Pull requests are very welcome.